machanic/TangentAttack/README.md

 |-- train_pytorch_model  # the pretrained weights of target models
 |-- attacked_images  # the 1000 image data for evaluation
 ```
-In general, the `train_pytorch_model` includes the pretrained models' weights, and `attacked_images` includes the image data, which is packaged into `.npz` format with pixel range of `[0-1]`.
+The folder of `attacked_images` contains the 1000 tested images, which are packaged into `.npz` format with the pixel range of `[0-1]`.
+This folder can be downloaded from [https://drive.google.com/file/d/1NkfMPShB9dUuugyFr2T8KTKM4kdwfKC2/view?usp=sharing](https://drive.google.com/file/d/1NkfMPShB9dUuugyFr2T8KTKM4kdwfKC2/view?usp=sharing).

+The folder of `train_pytorch_model` contains the pretrained weights of target models, which can be downloaded from [https://drive.google.com/file/d/1VfCdU14nAhOvumXTIA-B8OC6XwGYvUml/view?usp=sharing](https://drive.google.com/file/d/1VfCdU14nAhOvumXTIA-B8OC6XwGYvUml/view?usp=sharing).

-In the attack, all logs are dumped to `logs` folder, the statistical results are also written into `logs` folder, which are `.json` format.
+In the attack, all logs are dumped to `logs` folder.
+The results of attacks are also written into the `logs` folder, which use the `.json` format.
+I have uploaded the compressed zip file of the experimental results onto [https://drive.google.com/file/d/1vng1Gs6YgZs3PGMvfJb-exRRIsrbo5vx/view?usp=sharing](https://drive.google.com/file/d/1vng1Gs6YgZs3PGMvfJb-exRRIsrbo5vx/view?usp=sharing),
+so that you can directly use the results of baseline methods without repeatedly running experiments.

 # Attack Command

 The following command could run Tangent Attack (TA) and Generalized Tangent Attack (G-TA) on the CIFAR-10 dataset under the untargetd attack's setting:

 ```